spacecloud-io/space-docs/content/essentials/data-modelling/types-and-directives.md

 }
 {{< /highlight >}}

-> `Note:` The schema in MongoDB is just used for data validation.
+> `Note:` The schema in MongoDB is used only for data validation.

 ### Field constraints